-In light of the COVID-19 pandemic, our office is offering an electronic filing option.
-Although our office continues to offer in-person filings, we strongly encourage candidates to take advantage of the electronic filing option to maintain the health and safety of both candidates and elections staff during the COVID-19 pandemic.
+In light of the COVID-19 pandemic, we are offering an electronic filing option.
+In-person filing is available, but we strongly encourage candidates to file electronically for the health and safety of candidates and elections staff.

 Receiving Candidate Filing Documents Electronically